abuultjens/OoVRE/README.md

 Has both a header line (first row) and an index (first column).
 There can be an unlimited number of columns beyond the index column for n many features.
 The header line contains the observations and the rows below the header (first row) contain the features, Eg 16s sequences.
 File is comma seperated.

-    # Structure of a data matrix file
+    # Structure of a data matrix file (three observations and three features)
     INDEX,obs-1,obs-2,obs-3
     feat-1,0,0,1
     feat-2,0,1,1
     feat-3,1,1,0

-    # Example with your data
+    # Example with your data (three observations and three features)
     ID,13724.OoVRE001.14062012,13724.OoVRE001.24062012,13724.OoVRE002.09082013
     AACATAGGGGGCAAGCGTTGTCCGGAATCACTGGGCATAAAGGGCGCGTAGGTGGTCTGTTAAGTCAGATGTGAAATGTAAGGGCTCAACCCTTAACGTGCATCTGATACTGGCAGACTTGAGTGCGGAAGAGGCAAGTGGGATTCCTAG,0,0,0
     AACATAGGGGGCAAGCGTTGTCCGGAATCACTGGGCGTAAAGGGCGCGCAGGCGGTAAATTAAGTCAGGTGTGAAAGTTCGGGGCTCAACCCCGTGATTGCACCTGATACTGATAAACTAGAGTGTTGGAGAGGTAAGTGGAATTCCTAG,0,0,0